spoo-bar/cosmy-wasmy/README.md

 Another shoutout to [ TERRAN.ONE](https://twitter.com/terran_one) team for building the [cw-simulate](https://github.com/Terran-One/cw-simulate) library.

-Thanks to [Osmosis Grants](https://grants.osmosis.zone/) for funding the work for the v2 release of the extension.
+Thanks to [Osmosis Grants](https://grants.osmosis.zone/) for funding the work for the [v2](https://github.com/spoo-bar/cosmy-wasmy/releases/tag/v2.0.0) release of the extension.

+Thanks to [Barry](https://github.com/zjg555543) from [OKX](https://github.com/okx) for all major contributions to [v2.2](https://github.com/spoo-bar/cosmy-wasmy/releases/tag/v2.2.0) release

 And the consistent support I have found in the Cosmos and Cosmwasm community which motivates me to work on this extension 💜